All Products

 Note

-Some resources in this example incur fees.
-Release them when they are no longer needed to avoid charges.
+Some resources used in this example incur fees.
+To avoid unwanted charges, delete these resources when you no longer need them.

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.